 33. Boost your immunity

 This activity supplements making a snow angel and building a snowman.
 For building up your immunity, try walking or running in the fresh snow.
 How long will you last?
-I lasted about a minute this winter.
+I lasted about a minute last winter.

 Winter day trips from Calgary